webtoknow/fx-trading-app/Week_07/Exercise/README.md

 ```

-Create the user repository for the read an user
+Create the user repository for the read an user.

  ```Java